CarlosAMolina/microservice-apis-python/README.md

 We use SQL to define schemas for our database tables and we can use GraphQL to write specifications that describe the type of data that can be queried from our servers.

+For example, the API specification is the file `src/web/schema.graphql`.

+The specification defines:

+- A collection of object types.
+- Queries and mutations.

 A GraphQL API specification is called a schema, and it’s written in a standard called Schema Definition Language (SDL).
+Note that the object types can be called schemas too.

-### Type system
+### Type system (object types and properties)

 Each of the resources (entities) managed by the API is modeled as object type.